DivyanshSareen/portfolio/README.md

 ### Technologies Used:

-- The website was designed using AdobeXD, you can find the artboards [here](https://github.com/DivyanshSareen/portfolio/tree/main/resources/artboards)
-- The frontend of the website was made using HTML, CSS and JS.
+- The frontend of the website was made using HTML, CSS, JS and Materialize.
 - The site is deployed using Netlify.

 ### Future Plans: